Mark-Eis/Waypoint/README.md

 # Waypoint
 ### Conversion, Validation, Formatting and Printing of Geographic Coordinates

-The **Waypoint R package** enables conversion, validation, and neat formatting and printing of geographic positional coordinate values and waypoints of paired latitude and longitude values.
+The **Waypoint R package** enables conversion, validation, formatting and and elegant printing of geographic positional coordinates and waypoints (paired latitude and longitude values).
 Coordinates and waypoints may be converted easily and rapidly between (i) decimal degree, (ii) degrees and minutes, and (iii) degrees, minutes and seconds formats.